-Section 3: Provisional and protective measures
+Section 3: Provisional, including protective, measures

-Article 4:301: Provisional and protective measures
+Article 4:301: Provisional, including protective, measures

-- (1) Provisional and protective measures adopted by a foreign court shall not be recognized and enforced if there is no ground of jurisdiction under Part 2 of these Principles, which would have allowed the foreign court to decide on the merits. - (2) Provisional and protective measures adopted without prior hearing of the adverse party and enforceable without prior service of process to that party shall not be recognized or enforced.
+- (1) Provisional, including protective, measures adopted by a foreign court shall not be recognised and enforced if there is no ground of jurisdiction under Part 2 of these Principles, which would have allowed the foreign court to decide on the merits. - (2) Provisional, including protective, measures adopted without prior hearing of the adverse party and enforceable without prior service of process to that party shall not be recognised or enforced.